faizalrf/documentation/streaming-mariadb-backlup.md

 - `mariabackup --prepare`
 - `mariabackup --copy-back`

-Well, the states are still the same but we can now use streaming backup and push the backup stream into a tool called `pigz`, this is not really Pig Zip, rather "**P**arallel **I**mplementation of gz**ip**" It's available through the standard linux repositories.
+Well, the steps are still the same but now, we can send parallel streams of backup into a tool called `pigz` which can catch those parallel streams and compress them in parallel.
+This is not really Pig Zip, rather, "**P**arallel **i**mplementation of **gz**ip".
+It's available through the standard linux repositories.

 Refer to <https://zlib.net/pigz/> for mode details on the tool.